-Utility Information Pipeline #20 discussed meter reading best practices for utilities that don’t use AMR systems.
+Utility Information Pipeline #20 discussed meter reading best practices (you can read it here if you missed it) for utilities that don’t use AMR systems.
 Today, let’s address another best practice that affects utilities using handhelds or AMR systems.

 Many utilities I’m familiar with make it a practice to transfer all of the meter reading routes for a billing cycle (or for the entire billing if they don’t do cycle billing) from their billing system to the handheld (or AMR) computer at one time.
 Editorial note – for the benefit of ease of reading, I’m going to refer to handhelds throughout this article, so if you use an automated meter reading system, please feel free to mentally substitute “AMR” every time you read “handheld”.

 It is understandable why a utility would want to do this – because it’s expedient.
 In one fell swoop, all of the meter readings are transferred to the meter reading system, even if they will be read over the course of several days, or even a couple weeks.